KeyboardKit/KeyboardKit-Documentation/README.md

 </p>

-# KeyboardKit Binaries
+# KeyboardKit Documentation

-This repository is used to host documentation for the latest public version of [KeyboardKit](https://keyboardkit.com).
+This repository is used to host documentation for the latest public version of [KeyboardKit][Website].
 The documentation has getting-started guides, feature articles, code examples, etc.

+## Website

+The [KeyboardKit website][Website] has information about KeyboardKit and KeyboardKit Pro, a blog, articles, etc.

-## KeyboardKit Repository
+## Project

-The [KeyboardKit repository][Repository] has a Swift Package that can be used to create KeyboardKit-based keyboard apps for all major Apple platforms.
+The [KeyboardKit repository][Repository] has a Swift Package that can be used to create keyboard apps for all Apple platforms.

+## Binaries

+The [KeyboardKit Binaries repository][Binaries-repo] is used to store binary builds for each version of the KeyboardKit SDK.

+## Documentation

+The [KeyboardKit online documentation][Documentation] has a getting-started guide, articles for each feature, code samples, etc.

+## Demo App

-The repository has additional resources and a demo app that shows you how to set up and configure KeyboardKit.
+The [KeyboardKit repository][Repository] has a demo app that shows you how to set up and configure KeyboardKit.

 ## Contact

-Feel free to reach out if you have questions or if you want to contribute in any way:
+Feel free to reach out if you have any questions:

 * Website: [keyboardkit.com][Website]
 * E-mail: [info@keyboardkit.com][Email]